Most Accurate Body Composition Test

 Every 8–12 weeks is ideal for meaningful change detection.
 Monthly can help during aggressive phases if you replicate prep (see our guide on when to get a DEXA and how often).

-Does DXA measure visceral fat?
+Does DEXA measure visceral fat?
 Is it safe?

-Yes—DXA estimates VAT in the abdominal region during the same scan.
-Radiation dose is very low (on the order of a day of natural background exposure), and scans take about 10 minutes (Iowa Radiology overview; see our radiation safety guide).
+Yes—DEXA estimates VAT in the abdominal region during the same scan.
+The scan takes under 10 minutes with same-day results, and radiation dose is very low (on the order of a day of natural background exposure) (Iowa Radiology overview; see our radiation safety guide).

 Bottom line